paolomostardi/Videogame_tracker/README.md

 ### register account page
 The user can register an account on the website at the register account page.
 They will be required to enter a username, password and email.
 They will also be asked to confirm their password to ensure they have spelt it correctly.

+## a more in-depth look at each process in the program

 ```javascript
 function addToList(idGame,idUser){